 N.B.: Authors are responsible for sending copies of their reviews to the book publisher, if applicable.

-2. The price of back issues of Women in French Studies is $14 US for the US and Canada, and $24 US for other countries.
+3. Back Issues: If you wish to order an earlier volume, the price for each issue of Women in French Studies is $14 US for the US and Canada, and $24 US for other countries.
 To obtain a copy of a back issue, please send the following form and a check or international money order, made out to WOMEN IN FRENCH, to:

 |Grace Armstrong||Bryn Mawr College|